 Lastly, once assignments have been made, it’s important that students know where they are supposed to (virtually) show up (e.g. which link to click) and teachers should know who they expect to see.
 This step likely would be done similarly to however you’ve done it before, with the exception of relying on any in-person communication or physical tools that were leveraged.
 Most schools will either leverage spreadsheets and emails sent by a member of their team or a system like Edficiency to accomplish this.
 With Edficiency, emails are automatically sent to students each morning with their assignment, including the teacher name, session title, virtual room link, and any notes from the teacher that was given.
 Teachers log in and see a list of their students assigned to them that day, including any notes from students that requested them.
 This is also where they take attendance, assuming it is needed for your virtual Flex Periods.

 While we know schools have a lot on their plate as they prepare for the 2020-2021 school year, we hope that the virtual environment that many will face in some capacity will not be a barrier for leveraging the best practices we already know work.
 As you consider what the future of Flex Periods look like in your building this coming year, or beyond, we know there is a lot to consider.
 We’d be happy to help you think through and solve any challenges you’re facing.
-Click here to book a free Flex Period Strategy Call with us today.
+Click here to book a free call with us today.